APL Rule Book 2026 | Australian Powerlifting League

 • At all competitions where Best Lifter awards are presented, placing will be established by the Dots formula.
 The only exception to this is for meets where Best Masters and Juniors Lifter awards are presented, in which case the McCulloch formula shall be used.

-• For National competitions, Best Lifter awards must be given in each event (Powerlifting, Bench press only and Deadlift only) for both male and female competitors in Junior, Open, and Master classes in each division where five or more competitors finish the meet with totals.
+• For National competitions, Best Lifter awards must be given in each event (Powerlifting, Bench press only and Deadlift only) for both male and female competitors in Junior, Open, and Master classes in each division (Raw, Wraps, Single-Ply, and Multi-Ply) where five or more competitors in each category finish the meet with totals.

 • For National competitions, Weight Class awards must be given in the Powerlifting event for both male and female competitors in the open, overall masters and overall juniors/teenage classes.

-• For Local/State/Regional competitions, Best Lifter awards must be given in the Powerlifting event for both male and female competitors in any class with 30 or more lifters in any given division.
+• For Local/State/Regional competitions, Best Lifter awards must be given in the Powerlifting event for both male and female competitors in any class (Raw, Wraps, Single-Ply and Multi-Ply) with 30 or more lifters in any given division.

 • Any additional awards beyond the above listed awards are optional and may be offered at the discretion of the meet director.